DeveloperC286/conventional_commits_linter/README.md

 A tooling and language agnostic utility to lint Git commits against the Conventional Commits specification.

+Provided are a binary and a library.
+The binary is a standalone CLI tool that wraps the library.
+See the respective directories for more information on each.

 # Conventional Commits Linter Binary